mudgen/mokens-bug-bounty/README.md

 ### TokenId and Index

 Each moken has a tokenId that identifies it. tokenIds start at 0 and increment.
 The contract contains a list of all mokens via the `mapping (uint256 => Moken) private mokens;` mapping.

-### Burning/Deleting Mokens

-You will notice that there is no burn/delete moken function in the contract.
-This functionality was left out because this functionality would require a mapping from tokenId to token index position which would add at least 20,000 more gas to the mint function and add gas other places.
-Keeping the tokenId the same as its index position in the list of all mokens reduces gas and simplifies the implementation of ERC721Enumerable.

-So the implementation of tokenByIndex is very simple:
+The position of each moken in the list/mapping is the same as its tokenId.
+This makes the implementation of the `tokenByIndex(uint256 _index)` function from the ERC721Enumerable interface very easy to implement:

 ```
 function tokenByIndex(uint256 _index) external view returns (uint256 tokenId) {
     require(_index < mokensLength, "TokenId at this index does not exist.");
     return _index;
 }
 ```

+### Burning/Deleting Mokens

+You will notice that there is no burn/delete moken function in the contract.
+This functionality was left out because this functionality would require a mapping from tokenId to token index position which would add at least 20,000 more gas to the mint function and add gas other places.
+Keeping the tokenId the same as its index position in the list of all mokens reduces gas and simplifies the implementation of functions such as tokenByIndex.

 I think most users will not want to delete/burn their mokens and when they do they can get rid of them by selling them or sending them to another ethereum address.